 Table 5-1 presents yearly changes in trace requests for all firearms for 1993 through early 1996.
 Total traces grew 57 percent from 1993 to 1994, decreased 11 percent from 1994 to 1995, and then increased 56 percent from 1995 to 1996.
 In contrast, Table 5-2 indicates that gun crimes declined throughout the 1993-95 period (national gun crime figures are not yet available for 1996).
 The increase in gun trace requests that occurred in 1994 was not attributable to an increase in gun crime and thus appears to have reflected a change in police trace request behavior and/or BATF initiatives.
-The large growth in traces in early 1996 also seems to be unrelated to gun crime (national gun crime figures for 1996 are not yet available, but we are not aware of any data suggesting that gun crime has increased over 50 percent since 1995).
-On the other hand, the decline in trace requests in 1994 mirrored the decline in gun crime, particularly gun homicides (the most accurately measured gun crime category), suggesting that tracing practices were fairly stable from 1994 to 1995.
+The large growth in traces in early 1996 also seems to be unrelated to gun crime (national gun crime figures for 1996 are not yet available, but we are not aware of any data suggesting

-44 This calculation excludes guns seized by special crime hot spots patrols which were proactively targeting guns.
+&lt;sup>44 This calculation excludes guns scized by special crime hot spots patrols which were proactively targeting guns.
 Thus, the figure reflects normal police activity.

-45 Prior estimates have indicated that approximately 5 to 11 percent of trace requests are for assault weapons (Cox Newspapers 1989; Lenett 1995; Zawitz 1995), though these estimates have not all been based on the 1994 Crime Act definition of assault weapons.
+&lt;sup>45 Prior estimates have indicated that approximately 5 to 11 percent of trace requests are for assault weapons (Cox Newspapers 1989; Lenett 1995; Zawitz 1995), though these estimates have not all been based on the 1994 Crime Act definition of assault weapons.